System Design Space

 Mikhail Chebakov

-Head of ML platform development (T-Bank).
+Head of ML platform development at T-Bank.

 Platform evolution